Pedro Flores Maldonado

 Pedro Flores Maldonado (born December 18, 1984) is a Mexican film director, screenwriter, film producer and actor.
 He is co-founder of Wallaz Producciones where he directed and co-wrote the romantic comedy film series Sí, mi amor (2020–2024).
-He also directed and co-wrote the comedy mystery film Soy inocente (2023).
+He also directed and co-wrote the comedy mystery film Soy inocente (2023) and psychological horror film The Black Room (2025).

 Biography

 Pedro Flores Maldonado was born on December 18, 1984, in the city of Colima, Mexico, 8 where he lived until he was seventeen years old, when he settled in Havana, Cuba, to study at the Instituto Superior de Arte (ISA), where he graduated in 2007 with a degree in Performing Arts.
 After that he moved to Buenos Aires, Argentina, in 2008.

 He continued his professional training at the Cinematographic Research Center (CIC) and at the Union of the Argentine Cinematographic Industry (SICA).
 In 2018 he participated in "Scriptwriting, casting and direction with the kids from the center" and "The day I became strong.
 Resilience as a driving force", taught by Jan-Willem Built (Holland) and Dr. Maya Götz (Germany) respectively.